 Since 2018-19, the new National Funding Formula (NFF) has been used to determine how much mainstream schools attract in core revenue funding.
 There are separate formulas for sixth form, high need, and early years (nursery) funding.
 Pupil Premium (additional money to support disadvantaged children) is also paid via a separate grant.

-For the time being, the schools NFF is only being used to work out notional allocations for individual schools.
-These are then summed and passed on to local authorities, who then draw up local funding formulas for onward distribution.
-As such, the NFF is operating in a ‘soft’ format.
+In 2019-20 and 2020-21, the schools NFF is only being used to work out notional allocations for individual schools.
+These are then summed, adjusted and passed on to local authorities, who then draw up local funding formulas for onward distribution.
+This is known as a soft NFF.